 Durum or semolina wheat are not whole grain wheat, meaning the bran and germ are removed during processing resulting in the loss of most of the fiber and large amounts of vitamins, minerals, antioxidants and phytochemicals.
 What remains is concentrated starch without fiber and a high gluten content.

-When using the Full Plate Living 75% Plate Approach, traditional pastas made from durum wheat are 25% plate foods.
-Enjoy your traditional pasta meals by piling on a couple servings of veggies, like steamed broccoli and roasted Brussels sprouts, and then finish off the meal with a fruit salad.
+When using the Full Plate Living 75/25 Plate approach, we recommend treating ALL pasta as a 25% zone choice because there has been a lot of processing to get them in those shapes. :) Remember to enjoy your pasta meals by piling on a couple servings of veggies, like steamed broccoli and roasted Brussels sprouts, and then finish off the meal with a fruit salad.

 What about 100% whole wheat pasta or 100% brown rice pasta?
 All the fiber and nutrients are there so they should be 75% plate foods, right?